vil02/string_to_code_proj/README.md

 ## Running tests locally

 In order to run all of the tests use `pytest`.
-If you do not want to run the tests for all of the languages (because it takes too long or you do not want to install all of the requerd _tools_) you can skip some of them by using the `--skip` option.
+If you do not want to run the tests for all of the languages (because it takes too long or you do not want to install all of the required _tools_) you can skip some of them by using the `--skip` option.
 For example, in order to skip [`bash`](./string_to_code/to_bash.py), [`C++`](./string_to_code/to_cpp.py) and [`Lisp`](./string_to_code/to_lisp.py) run the command
 ```pytest --skip=bash --skip=cpp --skip=lisp```.
 You can also specify the languages which you want to test by using `--select` option.